Why We Must Stop the Chop!

 Climate change is accelerating and we are being made more vulnerable from its effects.
 Natural spaces for the public to enjoy and that provide critical wildlife habitat are rapidly disappearing.
 The trees and wetlands in our Accreted Land and Maritime Forest provide hurricane storm surge protection and are amazing (and free) storm water pumps.
 Leaving this land in its natural state makes us safer and more resilient.
 Why would we get rid of our trees, when we need them now more than ever?

-- Natural Spaces are rapidly disappearing.
-The Maritime Forest is a place of untamed beauty and serenity.
-It was put into a public land trust so that our children, our grandchildren would have a place to discover and absorb the wonder of Mother Nature.
+6. Natural Spaces are rapidly disappearing.
+The Maritime Forest is a place of untamed beauty and serenity – one of the few remaining maritime forests on the East Coast.
+It was put into a public land trust so that our children and our grandchildren would have a place to discover and absorb the wonder of Mother Nature.